-Lagoon Carrot Cake is one of the many famous stalls at East Coast Lagoon Food Village that not only peddles carrot cake but popiah as well.
+Lagoon Carrot Cake is one of the many famous stalls at East Coast Lagoon Food Village that peddles carrot cake and popiah as well.
 Carrot cake or chai tow kueh has always been a comfort food of mine and Lagoon Carrot Cake’s is one not to be missed.

-I ordered both their variations of ‘white’ and ‘black’ carrot cake so that I could try the different styles of carrot cake Lagoon Carrot Cake has to offer.
+I ordered both their variations of ‘white’ and ‘black’ carrot cake to try the different styles of carrot cake Lagoon Carrot Cake has to offer.
 The ‘white’ was Crispy Carrot Cake (S$4/S$5/S$6) that came fried as a whole piece accompanied by two shrimps, one of Lagoon Carrot Cake’s unique touch.

 I ordered the S$4 portion and to my utter delight, I received a sizeable portion of carrot cake.
 As its namesake promised the surface of the carrot cake had an irresistible crunch, contrasted with a soft curd-like centre.